Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Reviews of Seleznyovskie Baths:

 2. I went into the main hall on Saturday—it was noisy and a bit cramped.
-For a more relaxing visit, it’s better to book a private room or go on weekdays.
+For a more relaxing visit, it’s better to book a private room or go on a weekday.

 3. The building is old, and you can tell.
 The changing room needs an update.
-That said, they maintain the steam well.
+That said, they keep the steam going well.

 Краснопресненские бани Москва — фасад